Car Insurance in Arkansas

 Officers will ask for your proof of insurance as part of any routine traffic stop.

-If you are not able to provide your proof of insurance, but you do have an insurance policy that meets AR requirements, you will be issued a citation that comes with a $25 fine.
+If you are not able to provide your proof of insurance, but you do have an insurance policy that meets AR requirements, you will be issued a citation and $25 a fine.

 If you are driving without current insurance, you’ll face harsher penalties (see “Violations and Penalties” below).